andob/OutOfROOM/README.md

 ## OutOfRoom

 OutOfRoom is a Database Abstraction Layer developed and used to replace the code written with ROOM ORM from my projects.
 This library is not an ORM and does not pretend to become one.
-It's just a simple tool to keep ORM-less persistence code clean and organized.
+It's just a simple database abstraction layer to keep ORM-less persistence code clean and organized.

 ### Why?

 I have stopped using ORMs.
-Speeds up initial development, but on large project, ORMs become a bottleneck, too many hacks need to be done if you use very specific SQL features.
-ORMs also prevents the developer from the ordeal of having to write adapting code between the relational paradigm and object oriented paradigm.
-Not using an ORM will yield to (some) minimal boilerplate code, yet flexibility advantages are enormous.
-You can find numerous articles and opinions about this online.
+In particular, I have stopped using the ROOM ORM.
+ORMs speed up initial development, but on large long-term projects, ORMs become a bottleneck, too many hacks need to be done if you want to use very specific SQL features.
+ORMs are alluring because they take away the ordeal of writing adapting code between the relational paradigm and object oriented paradigm.
+While not using an ORM will yield to some minimal boilerplate code, the flexibility advantages are enormous.
+You can find numerous very well argumented articles online around this opinion.

 Library goals: